-- The increase in exports of services reflected increases in transport, which includes freight and port services and passenger fares, and in travel (for all purposes including education).
-Changes in the other categories of services exports were relatively small.
+- The decrease in exports of services mostly reflected a decrease in transport, which includes freight and port services and passenger fares.

 Goods by geographic area (seasonally adjusted, Census basis)

-- The goods deficit with OPEC decreased from $4.9 billion in July to $2.4 billion in August.
-Exports increased $0.8 billion to $7.7 billion, and imports decreased $1.7 billion to $10.1 billion.
+- The goods deficit with Canada decreased from $2.7 billion in October (revised) to $1.4 billion in November.
+Exports were nearly unchanged at $26.7 billion and imports decreased $1.3 billion to $28.1 billion

 Read the full report.